lommaj/omnom/README.md

-This is omnom, a Omniture templating jQuery plugin.
+# This is omnom, a Omniture templating jQuery plugin

 Requires: